 - Rubbish removal and collection

-The leasing or managing agent should be able to provide an outgoings estimate for any interested tenants to review, which breaks down the items included in the annual budget.
-This way the tenant has the ability to calculate the total cost of renting the property before committing to anything.
+The leasing or managing agent should provide interested tenants with an outgoings estimate.
+This will allow the tenant to calculate the approx total annual cost for renting the property prior to committing to anything.

-So, say a property is advertised for $100,000 per annum, typically you would expect to add outgoings expenses to that figure, plus GST.
+So if a property were being advertised for $100,000 per annum, you could typically expect outgoings to be charged in addition to the advertised rental figure, plus GST.